Security Recommendations

 4. Type in a passphrase (recommended) for the keypair or press Enter to not use a passphrase.
 Confirm the passphrase.

 Root account logins using SSH are never recommended.
-Instead, create new TrueNAS user accounts with limited permissions and log in to these when using SSH.
-If it is a critical and unavoidable situation and root logins must be allowed, first set up two-factor authentication (CORE 2FA, SCALE 2FA) as an additional layer of security.
+Create TrueNAS user accounts with limited permissions and log in to these when using SSH.
+If a critical situation requires root login, first set up two-factor authentication (CORE | SCALE) as an extra layer of security.
 Disable the Log in as Root with Password setting as soon as the situation is resolved.

 Many SSH ciphers are outdated and vulnerable.
 It is not safe to enable any weak SSH ciphers.
 Block both the CBC and Arcfour ciphers by going to Services > SSH > Edit > Advanced Options and adding this line in the Auxiliary Parameters: